 Girl with a Pearl Earring by Johannes Vermeer

-Natural Pearls have cast their spell on more than one master painter who immortalized their natural beauty on canvas.
+Master Pearl has captured the heart, of more than one master painter who have immortalized their natural beauty on canvas.
 The famous painter, John Singer Sargent (b.1856) who painted wealthy Belle Époque beauties, including the Duchess of Portland, 1864-1954) had an eye for Pearls.

 Singer Sargent painted a full-length standing portrait of Winifred, Duchess of Portland in 1902 (see image above and reference at end of page).
 She is wearing a long white ankle-length satin gown, with lacy stiff standing collar, and red velvet cloak.
 Below her bosom, strands of Pearls festoon across her corsage from a diamond and Pearl brooch.